-IAD conducted the review in the second quarter of 2023 and noted that the Bank's remuneration system was in compliance with the RP and consistent with the HKMA's guideline in this connection.
+IAD conducted the review in the second quarter of 2024 and noted that the Bank's remuneration system was in compliance with the RP and consistent with the HKMA's guideline in this connection.

-With effect from June 2023, the annual fees for the role of chairman and each member of NRC for year 2023 were changed from HK\$100,000 and HK\$50,000 to HK\$110,000 and HK\$60,000 respectively.
+The annual fees for the chairman and each member of NRC for 2024 are HK\$110,000 and HK\$60,000 respectively.